wazuh/wazuh-documentation/source/installation-guide/installing-elastic-stack/elastic_server_deb.rst

 2. Install the Wazuh App plugin for Kibana:

   2.1) Increase the default Node.js heap memory limit to prevent out of memory errors when installing the Wazuh App.
-  Set the limit as follow:
+  Set the limit as follows:

   .. code-block:: console

       # export NODE_OPTIONS="--max-old-space-size=3072"

-  2.2) Install Wazuh App:
+  2.2) Install the Wazuh App:

   .. code-block:: console